SHOP OUR NEW NAPSA STORE!

 Your NAPSA membership also provides funds that help fulfill our mission: to advance the field of Adult Protective Services, raise awareness of elder and adult abuse, and advocate on behalf of those victims.
 Learn more about membership here.

-Most seniors and adults with disabilities live independently without assistance, however, some face abuse or neglect by others and need trained professionals to advocate on their behalf.
+Most older adults and adults with disabilities live independently without assistance, however, some face abuse or neglect by others and need trained professionals to advocate on their behalf.
 Others may simply be struggling with routine activities and benefit from in-home support services to maintain their health and independence.

 APS helps by assessing each individual’s unique needs, then developing a service plan to maintain his/her safety, health and independence.
 Learn more about our holistic approach by clicking the button below.